Wales national rugby union team: Gatland era (2008–2019)

 Wales faced England at Twickenham for Gatland's inaugural match as coach and their first match of the 2008 Six Nations.
 They had not defeated England there since 1988, and went on to win 26–19.
-They eventually won all their matches in the Championship, conceding only two tries in the process, to claim another Grand Slam.
+They won all their matches in the Championship, conceding only two tries in the process, to claim another Grand Slam.
 Later that year, Wales defeated Australia 21–18 in Cardiff, but then started a six-year, 23-game winless streak against the southern hemisphere nations of Australia, New Zealand and South Africa.

 At the 2011 World Cup, Wales reached the semi-finals for the first time since 1987, but lost 9–8 to France after captain Sam Warburton was sent off.
 The two teams met again in March 2012, with Wales needing a win to claim their third Six Nations Grand Slam in eight years, which they did with a 16–9 victory.
 This was followed immediately by an eight-match losing streak that was eventually broken during the 2013 Six Nations, where Wales retained the Championship for the first time since 1979.
 Wales reached the quarter-finals of the 2015 World Cup at the expense of hosts England, before losing 23–19 to South Africa.
 Wales also achieved a fourth Grand Slam in 14 years and their first in seven years in the 2019 Six Nations.

 Wales reached the top spot in the men's World Rugby Rankings in August 2019, holding the position for two weeks.
 They went on to top their pool at the 2019 Rugby World Cup, winning all their pool matches for the first time since the inaugural tournament in 1987, and ultimately reached the semi-finals before they were knocked out by eventual champions South Africa; Wales lost to New Zealand in the bronze final and finished fourth in the tournament.